m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/introduction/platforms/environments.md

 **NOTES**:

-- **Important:** Some supported environments have additional help or samples that are specific to the operator, or are subject to limitations and restrictions; see [Important notes about specific environments](#important-notes-about-specific-environments).
+- **Important**: Some supported environments have additional help or samples that are specific to the operator, or are subject to limitations and restrictions; see [Important notes about specific environments](#important-notes-about-specific-environments).